 Guidance and restrictions for student and employee travel as well as general protocols for staff.

 Compliance and Community Commitment

-Faculty, staff and students will be expected to abide by these new policies and expectations, to support a safe and healthy campus reopening and, to assume personal responsibility for keeping themselves and others as safe as possible during the COVID-19 pandemic.
+All community members will be expected to abide by these new policies and expectations, to support a safe and healthy campus environment and, to assume personal responsibility for keeping themselves and others as safe as possible during the COVID-19 pandemic.

-Student leaders worked with the Dean of Students Office to develop a Community Commitment to outline the shared responsibility within the community to foster a safe environment for all to live and learn.
+Student leaders worked with the Dean of Students Office to develop a Community Commitment during the summer of 2020 to outline the shared responsibility within the community to foster a safe environment for all to live and learn.

 Given the increased focus on the health and safety of our community, violations of the Community Standards and COVID-19-related policies may result in elevated disciplinary measures.
-Major violations, including but not limited to, hosting a social gathering or not complying with quarantine/isolation procedures, will likely result in loss of housing and restriction from campus.
+Major violations, including but not limited to, hosting a social gathering, not complying with quarantine/isolation procedures, or repeat violations of COVID-19 policies will likely result in loss of housing and restriction from campus.
 More minor violations will likely result in housing or disciplinary probation.
-Students who are removed from housing, lose on-campus access, or are suspended from the College as part of the Student Conduct Process will not be refunded for any portion of their tuition, room and board, or other fees.
+Students who are removed from housing, lose on-campus access, or are suspended from the college as part of the Student Conduct Process will not be refunded for any portion of their tuition, room and board, or other fees.